-The progression and stages of dementia – useful organisations
+The progression, signs and stages of dementia – useful organisations

 Here are other useful organisations and resources that can help people with the progression and stages of dementia.